 As we see event producers continue to adopt virtual meetings as a key part of their programs, we expect that record will be shattered this year!

 Learn how to add one-on-one meetings to your Engagez programs

-It’s easy to use the in-platform tool to open certain times of availability.
-The image below is a screen shot of how this is set up and really is quite intuitive.
-Just add the dates and the times you’d like to schedule for meeting and also the duration.
-You can also use the meeting function for hybrid events by adding in physical locations instead of using the online video call feature in the platform.
+It’s easy to use the in-platform tool to open at certain times of availability.
+The image below is a screenshot of how this is set up and is quite intuitive.
+Just add the dates and the times you’d like to schedule for the meeting and also the duration.
+You can also use the meeting function for hybrid events by adding physical locations instead of using the online video call feature in the platform.